Gageperrin/it-notes/it-topics/cissp.md

 * IPsec - A tunneling protocol that supports authentication of other Layer 3 devices as well as encryption.
 * OSPF - Open Shortest Path First is a routing protocol used by routers to manage and direct network traffic properly and efficiently.
 * BGP - Border Gateway Protocol

+These can roughly be divided between interior and exterior routing protocols.
+Interior routing protocols generally consist of distance vector (a list of destination networks measured by distance to the next hop) such as Routing Information Protocol (RIP) and Interior Gateway Routing Protocol (IGRP) or link state (router characteristics and cost to use) such as Open Shortest Path First (SPF) and Intermediate System to Intermediate System (IS-IS).
+Enhanced Interior Gateway Routing Protocol (EIGRP) is a more advanced replacement of IGRP.
+Exterior routing protocols are path vectors that make next hop decisions based on the entire remaining path.
+Interior distance vector only considers the next hop, by contrast.
+Border Gateway Protocol (BGP) is the primary example of a path vector protocol.

 Layer 3 devices include:
 * Routers - connect and route network traffic based on IP addressing